This site is intended for health professionals only

 Pharmacy united in the recovery of healthcare

 Pharmacists from around the world gathered in Seville for the 80th FIP World Congress of Pharmacy and Pharmaceutical Sciences.
-Key topics included antimicrobial stewardship, mental health challenges and health literacy
+Key topics included antimicrobial stewardship, mental health challenges and health literacy.

-FIP has had a long-standing commitment to combatting antimicrobial resistance (AMR) and antimicrobial stewardship (AMS) is one of the organisation’s key development goals.
-Launching a session devoted to global, regional and national perspectives on AMR, Manjiri Gharat (Chair, FIP AMR commission) traced the history of FIP initiatives from 2015 when the first report1 was published to the launch of the FIP Commission on AMR.
+Launching a session devoted to global, regional and national perspectives on AMR, Manjiri Gharat, chair of the FIP AMR commission, traced the history of FIP initiatives from 2015 when the first report1 was published to the launch of the FIP Commission on AMR.
 During the session, representatives from all regions of the globe presented examples of activities related to antimicrobial resistance and antimicrobial stewardship.

-Victoria Rutter (Executive Director, Commonwealth Pharmacists Association (CPA)) described how the CPA aims to develop the pharmacy workforce and build capacity through education and training.
-Commonwealth Partnerships for Antimicrobial Stewardship, funded by the Fleming Fund, have been developed and managed by the Commonwealth Pharmacists Association and the Tropical Health and Education Trust (THET).
+Victoria Rutter, executive director of the Commonwealth Pharmacists Association (CPA), described how the CPA aims to develop the pharmacy workforce and build capacity through education and training.
+Commonwealth Partnerships for Antimicrobial Stewardship, funded by the Fleming Fund, have been developed and managed by the CPA and the Tropical Health and Education Trust (THET).
 These have leveraged the expertise, particularly in pharmacy, of UK health institutions, volunteers and technical experts to strengthen the capacity of the national health workforce and institutions in four Commonwealth countries in Africa.
-A poster presented by Anja St Clair Jones2 described how 42 multidisciplinary health care workers in Zambia had been had trained in AMS through one of these projects.
-The Brighton-Lusaka Health Link (BLHL) drew on expertise from Brighton and Sussex hospitals and medical school to develop and pilot a hub and spoke model to enhance AMS in tertiary hospitals in Zambia.
-The results showed that AMS knowledge and awareness improved and AMS practice was enhanced.

-Dr Khalid Eljaaly (King Abdulaziz University, Saudi Arabia) described how a prescription-only dispensing policy had been introduced in Saudi Arabia to combat inappropriate self-medication with antibiotics.
+Dr Khalid Eljaaly from King Abdulaziz University, Saudi Arabia, described how a prescription-only dispensing policy had been introduced in Saudi Arabia to combat inappropriate self-medication with antibiotics.
 After the new policy had been implemented, there was a fall of about 10% in the overall number of antibiotic doses issued.
 However, usage quickly increased to pre-policy levels and this was because doctors had started to prescribe antibiotics.
 He concluded that the supply of antimicrobial agents without a prescription should be prohibited and that measures to aid effective implementation of prescription-only regulations are necessary.

 A project in Lebanon involved pharmacist-led education about AMR to junior and senior schoolchildren on the basis that this could stimulate AMR awareness at an early age and children could influence parents’ behaviour.
 Evaluations before and after the intervention showed that there had been

-a significant increase in knowledge about AMR amongst participants, Dr.Dalal Hammoudi (Lebanese International University) told the audience.
+a significant increase in knowledge about AMR amongst participants, Dr Dalal Hammoudi from Lebanese International University told the audience.

 Thailand has had a number of projects to promote appropriate use of antimicrobials.
 In 2016, the country’s first National Strategic Plan in Antimicrobial Resistance 2017–2021 was published.
 By 2021, reductions of 15.2% and 24.8% in the use of antimicrobial and antibacterial agents respectively in humans had been achieved, together with a 36% reduction in the antimicrobial consumption in animals.
 There had, however, only been a 1.3% increase in public knowledge of AMR and awareness of appropriate use of antimicrobial agents.
-The key challenges now were the complexities of AMR and fragmentation of data and databases, said Wirat Tongrod (Pharmaceutical Association of Thailand).
+The key challenges now were the complexities of AMR and fragmentation of data and databases, said Wirat Tongrod from the Pharmaceutical Association of Thailand.

-In the Western Pacific region antimicrobial guidelines are available but compliance tends to be poor, according to John Bell (University of Technology Sydney and Chair, Australian Self Care Alliance).
-In Malaysia and Fiji, antibiotics are prescription-only items but GP prescriptions are commonly dispensed without pharmacist oversight.
-In The Philippines “no prescription, no dispensing” is the rule but some antibiotics are still issued by dispensing doctors.
 The Australian Commission on Safety and Quality in Health Care (ACSQHC) recently issued its fourth report on antimicrobial use and resistance in human health and has also devised an Australian Priority Antimicrobials list and “Antibiotic Prescribing in Primary Care: summary table”.

 According to Mr Bell’s analysis, some of the problems arise because antibiotics are relatively cheap compared with other treatments and consumer perspectives need to be shifted.
 Objective tests such as point of care testing for C-reactive protein could help to change attitudes, he suggested.
 The following general measures are also required: